 Ongoing Research Studies

-The purpose of this research study is to find out how Alzheimer’s disease, including less common forms of it (posterior cortical atrophy and logopenic variant primary progressive aphasia) affects brain networks, how the Alzheimer’s protein tau spreads in the brain, and how tau and disrupted brain networks relate to your abilities on tests of memory and thinking.
+Alzheimer’s disease is a public health crisis and is both more common and more severe in women.
+Through this study, we will use advanced neuroimaging techniques to identify the impact of sex and specific sex-related factors on brain networks and determine how those changes impact the spread of early-stage Alzheimer’s pathology in the brain.
 Brain networks can be measured with magnetic resonance imaging (MRI).
 Tau is a protein that builds up abnormally in Alzheimer’s disease and can be measured with positron emission tomography (PET) scanning.
 Our study combines all of these procedures, meaning that our participants have a total of three visits; an initial screening, an MRI visit with cognitive testing, and a PET visit.
+Ultimately, this work will fill a major and critical gap in our knowledge by helping us understand how sex-related factors lead to a more aggressive course of Alzheimer’s disease in women.

 Music in Alzheimer’s Disease